tpusmb/lei-ihm_video_mapping/README.md

 To install Pyaudio you can use this [web site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio).

-Then do
+Or use the one in lib folder (python 3.7 64x):

-    pip install <path to .whl>
+    pip install lib/PyAudio-0.2.11-cp37-cp37m-win_amd64.whl

 #### Rasa